What is Backflow & Cross Connection?

 Backflow assemblies are mechanical devices that can wear out or fail.
 Testing assures that the device is in working order.
 A list of certified testers is maintained by the Oregon Health Authority.

 Be sure to ask about pricing before you agree to testing.
-Average costs for testing is between $35-$45.
-Any repairs will involve additional costs.
+The quoted cost can range dramatically between testing providers.
+Note, if the device fails, any repairs will involve additional costs.

 NOTE: If you have a testable backflow device you are required by law to have it tested every year.
 Failure to test your device may result in suspension of water service.